visioninhope/marsha/docs/peertube-runner.md

 PEERTUBE_RUNNER_REGISTERED_INSTANCE_RUNNER_SECRET=local-peertube-runner
 ```

-Using the command `make resetdb`, will reset the database and will create base dataset for the marsha app.
+Using the command `make resetdb`, will reset the database and will create base dataset for the Marsha app.
 The data set also contains the runner token that is set by default in the env file.

 Thus, doing `make resetdb` then `make run` should be enough to start the app and the peerTube runner, and both should communicate correctly.